 Like most artists, shortly following his death, Henri Rousseau became an extremely well known name in the art world, and his paintings were sought after by collectors, museums, and admirers of his work in general.
 Much of the work which he created, did not sell during his career, but there was a great demand which occurred shortly after his death.
 This not only caused an increase in the price of the pieces that were sold, but also created more buzz around his name, his legacy, and the work which he created during an extremely short career he had in the art world.

 Henri Rousseau took up art as a passion and as a hobby; yet he managed to make his way to the top, and is today known as one of the greatest naive painters to exist.
 His ability to see into the future, and to create surreal pieces, years before the movement came to be, required some kind of genius.
-This was probably one reason for his success with other artists (we know Pablo Picasso, Claude Monet, and Gustav Klimt were among his first admirers).
+This was probably one reason for his success with other artists (we know Picasso, Henri Matisse, Vincent van Gogh and Marc Chagall were among his first admirers, and Surrealists, such as Joan Miro and Salvador Dali, who admired him thirty years later).
 But by re-introducing the values of the imaginary into the art of his period, he went beyond one of the needs of his time - and ours.